Ally McCoist has told Rangers boss Steven Gerrard to take a leaf out of Craig Levein’s tactics book if he wants to learn how to topple Celtic.

-The new Ibrox boss, pictured, suffered a 1-0 defeat in his first Old Firm clash on Sunday.
-His attempt to contain Celtic failed to pay off during a one-sided Parkhead triumph as Olivier Ntcham’s winner broke Rangers’ resistance.
+Gerrard’s attempt to contain the champions failed to pay off during a one-sided Parkhead triumph as Olivier Ntcham’s winner broke Gers’ resistance.

-It could have been a heavier scoreline had it not been for Ibrox stopper Allan McGregor and the woodwork, which was struck four times.
+It could have been a heavier scoreline had it not been for Ibrox stopper Allan McGregor and the Light Blues’ woodwork, which was struck four times.

-The defeat has sparked another round of debate on whether Rangers are any closer to catching up with Brendan Rodgers’ dominant double treble winners, but former Ibrox boss McCoist is certain progress has been made.
+It was a defeat which has sparked another round of debate on whether Rangers are any closer to catching up with Rodgers’ dominant double treble winners but former Ibrox boss McCoist is certain progress has been made.

 “In the games at Tynecastle I’ve seen, they play with a tempo, a pace and an aggression that perhaps Celtic aren’t accustomed to and it poses them problems.”

-But McCoist does not foresee any knee-jerk reaction coming from the Ibrox manager’s office after their poor Parkhead performance.
+But McCoist does not foresee any knee-jerk reaction coming from the Ibrox manager’s office after their poor Parkhead performance, despite the result consigning Rangers to their worst start to a league campaign in 29 years.

-He said: “Rangers’ goalkeeper gave a man-of-the-match performance, so that tells you all you need to know about the game.
+He said: “Rangers goalkeeper gave a man-of-the-match performance, so that tells you all you need to know about the game.
 But for Allan McGregor, who I thought was excellent, it could have been more than one.
-But there has definitely been progress made by Rangers.
-However, this result is maybe a wee reminder of how far they have to go to get back to challenging Celtic”.